ronnyml/snowplow-wiki/technical-documentation/1-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker.md

 Ad click events are implemented as Snowplow unstructured events.[Here][ad-click-schema] is the JSON schema for an ad click event.

+`trackAdClick` can also be passed an array of custom contexts as an additional final parameter.
+See [Contexts](#custom-contexts) for more information.

 <a name="adConversion" />
 #### 3.6.3 `trackAdConversion`